 The people in the street will constantly try to get you into their shops or lead you somewhere.
 Just say no thank you or la-shukran (no thank-you in Arabic) and most of them will leave you alone.
 If they keep pushing, don’t be afraid to raise your voice and sound angry if you have to.

 For both the cat calls and hasslers, you can often ignore them by continuing to walk past.
 This is obviously easier if you are with someone that you can talk to but if you are alone try putting headphones in or pretending to talk on your phone.
 For women, I highly recommend wearing dark sunglasses as well to avoid accidentally making eye contact which, for me at least, seemed to serve as an invitation for them to talk to me.

 Final Word on Fes

-I wasn’t sure what to expect in Fes, especially after all the warnings, but I did really enjoy it.
+I wasn’t sure what to expect in Fes, especially after all the warnings, but it was probably my favourite city in Morocco.
 Yes, you do need to be aware of yourself and your surroundings and, women especially, will probably feel like they need to be on guard but give it a chance.
 It’s a pretty unique place and 2 days in Fes is absolutely worth your time.

 Please, do NOT travel without travel insurance!
 I’ve had to rely on mine multiple times.
 While the cost may seem annoying and better spent elsewhere, trust me when I say you’ll be sorry if you don’t have it.
 For just a couple bucks a day, you can save yourself a whole lot of stress and money.
 I like to recommend SafetyWing for travel medical insurance as they are one of the most affordable options I’ve found, plus, they are who I use and I have had great experiences with them.
 Learn more about the importance of travel insurance here.